Many investors think that the hardest part of becoming an investor is searching for and finding the right investment property.

 On the topic of smells – smoking is another major area of dispute amongst tenants.

-A tenant smoking in their own apartment, on the other hand, is much tricker to manage.
+A tenant smoking in their own apartment, on the other hand, is much trickier to manage.

-However, some body corporate schemes have passed by-laws that state residents are not permitted to smoke on their balconies, where it causes a nuisance to neighbouring units.
+However, somebody corporate schemes have passed by-laws that state residents are not permitted to smoke on their balconies, which causes a nuisance to neighbouring units.